gonicus/svg-to-ttf/README.md

 ![Sample screenshot](demo.png)

-As a side not for Qt: if there is a realy huge amount of icons to be displayed at a time, it may be a good idea to pre-generate the [font distance field](https://www.qt.io/blog/2018/10/10/introducing-distance-field-generator) for your application.
+As a side note for Qt: if there is a realy huge amount of icons to be displayed at a time, it may be a good idea to pre-generate the [font distance field](https://www.qt.io/blog/2018/10/10/introducing-distance-field-generator) for your application.